tathanhdinh/write-ups/F4b_XOR_W4kfu_GreHack2015/f4b_xor_w4kfu.md

   Our intuition is now that there is VM whose entry point starts with `0x404000`, and single dispatch point ends at `0x4042e0`, recovering the original control flow is just a trivial task.
 But we do not understand how it works yet.

   *The form of control flow graph can be observed also in binaries obfuscated by [VMProtect](http://vmpsoft.com/), but we cannot observe this form in binaries obfuscated by [Code Virtualizer](http://oreans.com/codevirtualizer.php) since this obfuscator uses [threaded code](http://home.claranet.nl/users/mhx/ForthBell.pdf) instead of switch-based dispatcher: the control flow to the next opcode's basic block will be calculated at the end of the current opcode's basic block.
-In some other VM obfuscated binaries, e.g. [HyperUnpackMe2](http://crackmes.de/users/thehyper/hyperunpackme2/), its dispatcher has even several dispatch points, the [detail analysis](http://www.openrce.org/articles/fullview/28) of this has given by Rolf Rolles.*
+In some VM obfuscated binaries, e.g. [HyperUnpackMe2](http://crackmes.de/users/thehyper/hyperunpackme2/), the dispatcher has even multiple dispatch points (a very nice detail analysis of this binary using IDA can be referenced [here](http://www.openrce.org/articles/fullview/28).

 #### Reversing the first virtual machine